dverheijden/collatz/README.md

 This implementation is as follows:
 1. Get all neighbours of `n` (which is at-most `1`)
 2. If there is a neighbour - return it
-  1. Otherwise, add the $n$ to the graph
+  1. Otherwise, add the `n` to the graph
   2. Compute `f(n)` and insert it into the graph
   3. Insert the resulting edge into the graph
   4. Return `f(n)`